Haloti Ngata: 2014

 On August 29, 2014, Ngata was fined $8,268 for intentionally kicking Washington Redskins guard Shawn Lauvao during the final preseason game.

 On December 4, 2014, Ngata was suspended for four games after he violated the NFL's policy on performance-enhancing substances.
 In 12 games, he finished with two sacks, 32 total tackles (19 solo), two interceptions, seven passes defended, and two forced fumbles.
 He was ranked 82nd by his fellow players on the NFL Top 100 Players of 2015.

+During the offseason, the Ravens attempted to renegotiate Ngata's contract, as he carried an upcoming $16 million cap hit.
+However, Ngata refused to restructure his deal, raising the possibility of leaving the team that drafted him.

 Detroit Lions

+2015

 On March 10, 2015, Ngata was traded to the Detroit Lions in exchange for a 2015 4th round pick (used to select Za'Darius Smith) and a 2015 5th round pick (used by the Arizona Cardinals to select Shaquille Riddick) to play defensive tackle.
 Ngata struggled in the first half of the season with an injury, but gained momentum and finished with 2.5 sacks and 24 tackles.

+2016

 On March 9, 2016, the Detroit Lions re-signed Ngata to a two-year, $12 million contract, with $6 million guaranteed.
 Ngata was hampered by a shoulder injury that limited his playing time.
 Overall, he played 13 games and finished the 2016 season with 22 tackles, 1.5 sacks, and three passes defended.

+2017

 On October 11, 2017, Ngata was placed on injured reserve after suffering a torn biceps in Week 5 against the Carolina Panthers.
 He started all five games before the injury and recorded seven tackles and a pass deflection.